-Table 4-3 describes indicators on a Power/Fan-BBU module of a powered-on storage system.
+Table 4-3 describes indicators on a power module of a powered-on storage system.

-Table 4-3 Indicators on a Power/Fan-BBU module
+Table 4-3 Indicators on a power module

-No. Indicator Status and Description 5 Running/Alarm indicator of the power module Steady green: The power supply is normal.
-Blinking green: The power input is normal but the disk enclosure is powered off.
+No. Indicator Status and Description 5 Running/Alarm indicator of the power module Steady green: The power supply is correct.
+Green blinking: The power input is normal but the enclosure is powered off.
 Steady red: The power supply is faulty.
 Off: No external power input is found.
-6 Running/Alarm indicator of the BBU Steady green: The BBU is fully charged.
-Blinking green (1 Hz): The BBU is being charged.
-Blinking green (4 Hz): The BBU is being discharged.
-Steady red: The BBU is faulty.